AryanJha475/Edunet_Task_Manager/README.md

  Pro Task Manager ✨
 A sleek, modern, and intuitive task management application designed to boost productivity and help you stay organized with powerful date and time tracking features.

-Live Demo & Preview
-Replace this GIF with a screen recording of your application.
-You can use tools like Giphy Capture (macOS) or ScreenToGif (Windows) to create a GIF.

-[➡️ Live Demo Link Here] (Once you deploy your site, link it here)

 📖 Table of Contents
 Problem Statement